GitLeeRepo/C_ProgrammingNotes/C_ProgrammingNotes.md

    // the proper way to assign/change the text of a character array is to use the strcpy() function strcpy(str1, "Test char array");

-   // note: you don't want to use strcpy() on a string pointer, unless you have already allocated memory for it
+   // note: you don't want to use strcpy() on a string pointer, unless you have already
-   // otherwise you will corrupt memory strcpy(str2, "Test Pointer"); // not ok when str2 has not been allocated adequate memory
+   // allocated memory for it, otherwise you will corrupt memory strcpy(str2, "Test Pointer"); // not ok when str2 has not been allocated adequate memory
    // but this is ok
    str2 = malloc(20);